succinctlabs/optimism-specs/specs/protocol/holocene/configurability.md

 ## Overview

 The `SystemConfig` and `OptimismPortal` are updated with a new flow for chain configurability.
-A new admin role `OperatorFeeManager` is added to manage the operator fee collection.
+A new service role `OperatorFeeManager` is added to manage the operator fee collection.

 ## Constants